🎻S3T Playbook: Harmonize Different Kinds of Expertise to Achieve Success

 Introduction

 Today's leaders must excel in getting very smart people with divergent sets of skills and expertise to improvise work together as one team.
 This is not easy, and it's different from the command and control delegation hierarchy of the 2oth century.
-But it is the only way to avoid a brand and enterprise level catastrophic loss of control.
+But it is the only way to avoid negative impacts, wasted time and resources and lost opportunities.
 This S3T Playbook shows you how to harmonize different kinds of expertise to achieve a desired outcome using AI, stablecoins, quantum computing and other emerging technologies.

 Today's opportunities and threats require close-knit multidisciplinary improvisation